 - Homestuck: Eridan wants to kill all the land dwwellers he admits he won't kill Kanaya.
 Of course when he snaps the only land dweller he kills is Kanaya by blowing a hole through her stomach with a "science wand" she made him.

-- Family Guy has Stewie, who has said this to Peter (Your death shall be quick and painless) when he turned off the mind-numbing Teletubbies show, and again to Flappy (Good news!
-I've decided not to kill you!) to let him know that his pancakes were satisfactory.
+- Stewie has said this to Peter ("Your death shall be quick and painless") when he turned off the mind-numbing Teletubbies show, and again to Flappy ("Good news!
+I've decided not to kill you!") to let him know that his pancakes were satisfactory.

 - In "Petarded", Peter says "When we retarded guys take over you will beg for mercy, and we will consider it".

 - Filmation's Ghostbusters: Two kids unwittingly released a ghost bent on revenge against the family of one of them.
 He spared the kid as thanks.

 - Futurama: Bender has said he might spare Fry when he kills all humans.

 - At Fry's funeral (don't worry, he gets better):

 - As of "Lethal Inspection", Hermes has been added to the list of humans to not kill.